-The Japan Foundation Touring Film Programme, online, Until 10 March 2021, free entry - Visit now
+The Japan Foundation Touring Film Programme, online, 9 February–10 March 2021, free entry - Visit now

 The Japan Foundation is making its touring film programme free this year, with a streaming selection of titles available for you to watch from home without charge.
 Running from 9th February to 10th March, the UK’s largest festival dedicated to Japanese cinema is hoping to bring movie lovers together with a curated set of 18 films loosely based around themes of existence and belonging.